What are Earlham's costs?

 Earlham awards three different types of financial assistance: grants and scholarships, student employment, and loans.

 - Grants and Scholarships: Grants and scholarships are funds which students don't have to pay back.
 These kinds of funds can come from the federal government, Earlham and/or state, local or corporate agencies, and can be based on financial need or academic merit.

 - Student Employment: At Earlham, students eligible for Federal College Work-Study (FCWS) can earn money by working in positions on or off campus for certain non-profit community service agencies, for an average of 10 hours per week.
 Earlham co-funds this program with the federal government.

 - Loans: Earlham offers federal educational loans for students and parents through the Perkins and Direct Loan programs.

 How do I apply for these funds?

 Detailed instructions in the Applying for Aid section of this guide, but essentially students must complete a Free Application for Federal Student Aid (also known as the FAFSA).
 When this form is completed, a family will have applied for federal student aid programs, Earlham aid and many state student aid programs.
-Be sure to complete the FAFSA on time.
+Be sure to complete the FAFSA.

 What about state grants?